MUDDUSSIR-RAZA/Calculator/README.md

 The calculator has a simple and sleek design, with a color scheme of orange and black.
 The font used is "Orbitron" and the animation of the calculator is made using CSS.

 ## Credits
-This calculator was created by Muhammad Muddussir Raza as part of a project or assignment.
+This calculator was created by **MUHAMMAD MUDDUSSIR RAZA** as part of a project or assignment.

 ## License
 This project is licensed under the MIT License.